 The delivery mechanism is the means by which the information is represented in a machine-readable manner.
 The most common such mechanism is the linear bar code.
-ISBT 128 has traditionally been based on the linear bar code using Code 128 symbology and this is still required on blood donations.
-However, an additional two-dimensional Data Matrix code may be added to a blood component label.

-A single Data Matrix code can carry the same information as encoded in multiple linear codes.
-This allows much more rapid scanning of units at the point of blood center issue and receipt into the transfusion laboratory.
-In the cellular therapy and tissue banking fields, the need to use very small containers means that label size is severely restricted and in these situations a use of Data Matrix code may replace linear codes.
+ISBT 128 has traditionally been based on the linear bar code using Code 128 symbology.
+However, a two-dimensional Data Matrix symbol can be used on cellular therapy labels and is preferable to maximize space on a partial label.
+A single Data Matrix symbol can carry the same information as encoded in multiple linear bar codes.
+With very small containers, label size is severely restricted and in these situations a more efficient two-dimensional Data Matrix symbol can be used.

-Comparative size of Code 128 and Data Matrix Symbols
+Comparative Size of Code 128 and Data Matrix Symbols